 Internship CV Example

-Key Sections to Include in CV
+Key Sections to Include in an Internship CV

 There are certain sections employers expect to see on your CV.
 When writing your CV for internship, make sure to include the sections listed below.
 If you’re applying for an internship you might be a recent graduate or just starting your career, so it’s normal to lack work experience.
 As such, you might adopt a CV structure that focuses more on your skills than your experience.
 This is known as a functional CV.